vesterheim/gold-medalist-portfolio/_artists/evenstad--shirley.md

   subtitle:      # Defaults to page subtitle
   teaser:        # Defaults to page meta-description
 ---
 Rosemaling speaks to my roots as I practically lived with my second-generation Norwegian grandparents who lived on our farm.
 I had previously taken classes on calligraphy and sewing before beginning painting in 1977.
-I have studied with many Norwegian and Gold Medalist painters, including: Oskar Kjetsaa, Nils Ellingsgard, Gunnar B¯, John Gundersen, Dorothy Peterson, Karen Jenson, and Addie Pittelkow.
-I have enjoyed my association with Scandinavian Handcrafts as a rosemaling sales outlet and great rosemaling input!
+I have studied with many Norwegian and Gold Medalist painters, including Oskar Kjetsaa, Nils Ellingsgard, Gunnar Bø, John Gundersen, Dorothy Peterson, Karen Jenson, and Addie Pittelkow.
+I have enjoyed my association with Scandinavian handcrafts as a rosemaling sales outlet and great rosemaling input!

--Shirley Evenstad, 1983, excerpt from Vesterheim Rosemaling Newsletter Vol. XIII no. 4
+-Shirley Evenstad, 1983, excerpt from Vesterheim _Rosemaling Newsletter Vol. XIII no. 4_